bns-hack/himanshumps_quarkus-quickstarts/.bunnyshell/templates/amazon-dynamodb-quarkus/README.md

 - [Postgres 15.3 Alpine](https://hub.docker.com/layers/library/postgres/15.3-alpine3.18/images/sha256-58a4e7ae605e8e247180ebba1cc3758ab20677e9a5221ab3150a74f47938b8a1?context=explore)

+# How to use this Template

+You can create Environments from a [Bunnyshell Template](https://documentation.bunnyshell.com/docs/templates-what-are-templates); these Environments can have multiple purposes:

+## Staging / Testing

+You need to ensure that the `dockerCompose.build.target` is set to `prod` for all the Components, and then [deploy the Environment](https://documentation.bunnyshell.com/docs/environment-workflows-deploy).

+# Important Note

+You must change all passwords and review all parameters to ensure that your Environment is secure.

 ## Customization of the image using environment variable

 The RedHat UBI image and the quarkus application provide a ton of flags to modify the application behaviour using environment variables.